Resident Testimonials – Research Track

 If you are considering incorporating scientific pursuits as part of your psychiatric career and want a program that supports your ambitions for a clinician-scientist pathway, then the UBC Psychiatry Research Track is for you!

-ALEXANDER LEVIT, MD
+ALEXANDER LEVIT, MD, PhD

 PGY5, Research Track